Paliak/PaliaksNotes/docs/Zipping/index.md

 # HTB: Zipping

-We're given an ipv4 address $TARGET.
-Let's ask nmap for a lay of the land:
+We’re given an ipv4 address $TARGET.
+Let’s ask nmap for a lay of the land:

 ```BASH
 $ nmap -oA recon/nmap/quick $TARGET